Stephen Haseler: Academic interests

 His specialisms were British politics, the UK Constitution, Transatlantic relations and European defence.
-However, following the publication of his book The Super-Rich (Macmillan 2001), he wrote and lectured on the Global Financial Crisis and Global Politics and rising economic inequality.
+However, following the publication of his book The Super-Rich (Macmillan 2001), he wrote and lectured on the 2008 financial crisis and Global Politics and rising economic inequality.
 Haseler was also an authority on the British monarchy and as an advocate of radical constitutional change, including a written constitution and a republican form of government.
 He regularly appeared on national television and radio in the UK and wrote for national newspapers on these subjects.
 He served on the board of The American International University in London, and was a senior fellow at the Federal Trust.

 Formerly the director of The Global Policy Institute based at London Metropolitan University, he held visiting professorships at Georgetown University, Johns Hopkins University, George Mason University and the University of Maryland-Baltimore County.
 He was an emeritus professor at London Metropolitan University.